zhengguoxu/bootf2/README.md

 # 1       105 Weibull       min
 ```

-Depending on the argument settings, there might be additional 2
+Depending on the argument settings, there might be two additional
 components:

 4.  `model.par.ind`: a data frame of individual model parameters that